-Isoproterenol (Isuprel) is a nonselective beta adrenergic agonist structurally very similar to epinephrine which I use most commonly in the electrophysiology (EP) lab to induce tachyarrhythmias for the electrophysiologist to map out and ablate.
+Isoproterenol (Isuprel) is a nonselective beta-adrenergic agonist structurally very similar to epinephrine, which I commonly use in the electrophysiology (EP) lab to induce tachyarrhythmias for the electrophysiologist to map out and ablate.
 Unfortunately, this medication is also is a classic example of the price gouging imposed by pharmaceutical companies.
 Production rights for isoproterenol transitioned several times in the last few years, and with that, the price escalated from ~$50 to well over $1,000 per vial.
 And no, we can’t blame “drug shortages” this time.

 Drop me a comment below with questions! 🙂